 School Uniform: Italian School Types--Private Schools

-Figure 1.--The boys from an Italian private school wear English looking blazers although the jackets do not have lapels.
+Figure 1.--The boys from an inidentified Italian school wear English looking blazers although the jackets do not have lapels.
+These uniforms almost certainly mean it was private school.
 We are not sure when this photograph was taken, but it may have been 1968.
 Another portrait shows the boys wearing the identical uniform in 1959.
 They may be doing their First Communnion.
 Notice their medals.

-At all levels of education there are completely private institutions (scuole private) administered by private individuals or bodies corporate, charging fees and issuing qualifications that are not legally recognized.
+At all levels of education there are completely private institutions (scuole private).
+As in the rest of Europe, the schools were not as well, as aesult we know very little about the country's private schools.
+They were administered by private individuals or bodies corporate, charging fees and issuing qualifications that are not legally recognized.
 At primary level, their creation requires the authorization of the MPI; at secondary level they do not require such approval but must comply with public order, hygiene and health regulations.
 There are also officially recognized private schools.
 At primary level, these are subsidized schools (scuole sussidiate), established after they have the approval of the Provincial Director of Education, or state authorized schools (scuole parificate), opened only by corporations, associations or organizations on the basis of an agreement with the Provincial Director after they have the approval of the MPI.
 At secondary level, they are legally recognized schools (scuole legalmente riconosciute) or state authorized schools (scuole pareggiate) according to Ministerial Decree.
 The former may be administered by public bodies or individuals, the latter by non-state or religious public bodies.
 In recognized schools, the curricula, pupil assessment and teachers' qualifications must be similar to those in state schools.
 No fees are charged in recognized primary schools; and whilst recognized secondary schools do charge fees, they must provide free places to secondary level pupils receiving local authority scholarships.
 The State rarely provides aid to private schools and then only in the form of subsidies or grants to institutions which cater for educational or social needs that state education does not meet.

 HBC-SU